aaravin/job-spotter/README.md

 ## Deployment

 Heroku:
+The deployment process will depend upon your source of data and may require additional steps specific to your own implemention.

 > (Optional) For better performance, add a Google Maps API key in client/index.html by replacing "sensor=true"

 > (Optional) Use a local file for Google Maps Utility Marker Clusterer rather than the default svn